FolkerKinzel/RecentFiles.WPF/README.md

 * [Projektdokumentation (Deutsch) herunterladen](https://github.com/FolkerKinzel/RecentFiles.WPF/blob/master/FolkerKinzel.RecentFiles.WPF.Doku.de/Help/FolkerKinzel.RecentFiles.Doku.de.chm)

 > IMPORTANT: On some systems, the content of the CHM file is blocked.
-Before extracting it,
+Before opening the file
->  right click on the file, select Properties, and check the "Allow" checkbox - if it
+>  right click on it, select Properties, and check the "Allow" checkbox - if it
 > is present - in the lower right corner of the General tab in the Properties dialog.